8-week Foundation-Level Improv Course

 Where: Sea Tea Improv Studio

 Students will learn the ultimate foundation needed in order to have amazing scenes.
 Players will focus on listening, adding detail, specificity, and how to progress and expand a scene.
 Using fast-paced short-form games, students will also be challenged to think quickly.
 This course ends in a share performance for an invited audience.

 Prerequisites: This course requires no previous improv experience or courses.
 Those with improv experience will benefit from the curriculum targeting specific improv skill-sets.

-This course is one of Sea Tea Improv’s 3 “Foundation” level adult improv courses, along with “The Character” (last offered in Summer 2013) and “The Game” (last offered in Spring 2013).
-This class was last offered in Winter/Spring 2013 & was taught by Kate Sidley.
+This course is one of Sea Tea Improv’s 3 “Foundation” level adult improv courses, along with “The Character” (last offered in Winter 2014) and “The Game” (last offered in Fall/Winter 2013).
+This class was last offered in Fall 2013 & was taught by Julia Pistell.